mrmrcoleman/autocon2_workshop/docs/1_Managing_Networks_The_Hard_Way.md

+**Proctor Summary**

+- Explore the network
+- Make a manual change
+- See how hard it is

 # Managing Networks the Hard Way

 Let's explore the initial state.
 It's much like many traditional network setups: some devices, some monitoring and not a lot of documentation.